Why Google Now Treats Authors Like Entities (And How to Optimize Yours)

 Create a dedicated author hub page for each contributor.
 Include a full bio with credentials, links to external profiles (LinkedIn, industry publications, academic records), and a filterable archive of every piece they’ve written on your site.
 This gives Google a clear entity graph: Author X writes about Y, repeatedly, with depth.

 Structure your editorial calendar to reinforce these patterns.
-If an author covers “technical SEO,” ensure they publish on related subtopics—crawl budgets, JavaScript rendering, log file analysis—at least quarterly.
+If an author covers “technical SEO,” ensure they publish on related subtopics, crawl budgets, JavaScript rendering, log file analysis, at least quarterly.
 Sporadic coverage across unrelated domains dilutes the signal.
 Consistency builds topical authority faster than volume.

 Link internally between an author’s related pieces.
 When Author X publishes a new article on schema markup, link to their previous structured data guides.
 This creates a topic cluster anchored to a human expert, not just a faceless brand.
+Ahrefs’s topical-authority guide walks the broader pattern, the author-entity layer is what attaches that cluster to a verifiable human.

 Track author-topic strength using Google Search Console.
 Filter impressions and clicks by author name queries (e.g., “Jane Doe technical SEO”) and monitor whether branded author searches increase over time.
 Rising visibility for author-plus-topic queries indicates successful entity-topic mapping.